josejhkim/tp/docs/UserGuide.md

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`

 - Both prefixes `d/` and `r/` are optional for this command.
+But at least one of the prefixes have to be used for this command
-- Note that you can only key in one of each parameter for this command.
+- Note that you can only key in one category within each prefix for this command.
+If you key in multiple categories within a prefix, only the latest one will be used as a filter.
-- Adding anything after filterPersons that isn't a valid prefix such as `filterPersons n/John` or `filterPersons someword` will be treated as `filterPersons` as if no filter is applied.
 - **Dietary Restriction Filter:** Use the prefix `d/` followed by a valid dietary restriction value (e.g., `VEGAN`, `VEGETARIAN`).
 Include this if you want to filter persons based on dietary needs.
 Please see [Allowed Dietary Restrictions](#allowed-dietary-restrictions) for the full list of `DIETARYRESTRICTIONS` to filter by.